-However, relevant differences and high values were found in the sharpness analysis for the "new" trams - but only at higher speed levels (Figure 14) - compared to no increase in sharpness with speed in case of the previous tram version (the older "CityRunner").
+However, relevant differences and high values were found in the sharpness analysis for the "new" trams - but only at higher speed levels (Figure 8) - contrasting no increase in sharpness with speed for the previous tram version (the older "CityRunner").

-Figure 14 - Sharpness by speed over all measuring points subdivided into "New Tram (Variobahn)", "Old Tram (CityRunner)" and "Very Old Tram (Serie 500/600)"
+Figure 8.
+Sharpness by speed over all measuring points subdivided into "New Tram", "Old Tram" and "Very Old Tram"

 The secondary airborne sound recordings were judged as not reliable and valid enough to be included in the overall analysis.
-The various mix of background and extraneous sounds at the 6 measuring points was too complex.
+The various mix of background and extraneous sounds at the 5 measuring points was too complex.
 However, secondary airborne sound was noticeable for both the inhabitants as well as for the investigators at some places and times.

-4. SUMMARY and CONCLUSIONS
+4. Summary and conclusions